 - 3.2.1 The scope of this EIA study shall cover the Project and associated works mentioned in section 1.2 of this EIA study brief.
-For the purpose of assessing whether the environmental impacts shall comply with the criteria of the TM, the EIA study shall address the key issues described below, together with any other key issues identified during the course of the EIA study: - environmental benefits and dis-benefits of different development options, construction methods, system design and operational mode of the Project with a view to deriving the preferred development option(s) that will avoid or minimise adverse environmental impact; - (ii) potential air quality impact on air sensitive receivers (ASRs) due to the construction and operation of the Project, including dust, gaseous emissions and odour; - (iii) potential hazard to life due to generation, storage, utilization, processing and transmission (if applicable) of biogas arising from the operation of the Project; - (iv) potential noise impact on noise sensitive receivers (NSRs) due to the construction and operation of the Project, including construction noise and fixed noise sources; - (v) potential water quality impact due to the construction and operation of the Project, including but not limited to construction site drainage, river training and diversion works (if applicable), discharge of stormwater, surface runoff and treated effluent generated from the facilities taking into account the cumulative impact from the existing, committed and planned projects in the vicinity of the Project.
-Considerations shall be given to avoid impacts on the existing natural streams as far as practicable; - (vi) potential waste management implications arising from the construction and operation of the Project;

-- (vii) the extent of land contamination within any project area for development works, during operation of the project and relevant mitigation measures; - (viii) potential ecological impact due to the construction and operation of the Project.
-Considerations shall be given to avoid impacts on the sensitive parts of the natural environment as far as practicable; - (ix) potential landscape and visual impacts due to the construction and operation of the Project.
-Considerations shall be given to enhance its compatibility with visual context, avoid clearance of vegetated areas and protect significant landscape resources, e.g. existing trees and natural streams, as far as practicable; and - (x) potential cumulative environmental impacts of the Project, through interaction or in combination with other existing, committed and planned projects, that may have a bearing on the environmental acceptability of the Project.
+For the purpose of assessing whether the environmental impacts shall comply with the criteria of the TM, the EIA study shall address the key issues described below, together with any other key issues identified during the course of the EIA study: - (i) environmental benefits and dis-benefits of different development options, siting, alignment, design and construction methods of the Project with a view to deriving the preferred development option(s) that will avoid or minimise adverse environmental impact; - (ii) potential air quality impact on air sensitive receivers (ASRs) due to the construction of the Project and associated works; - (iii) potential noise impact on noise sensitive receivers (NSRs) due to the construction of the Project and associated works; - (iv) potential water quality impact due to the construction and operation of the Project and associated works, including but not limited to construction site drainage, discharge of stormwater, surface runoff and treated effluent generated from the facilities taking into account the cumulative impact from the existing, committed and planned projects in the vicinity of the Project; - (v) potential waste management implications arising from the construction and operation of the Project and associated works; - (vi) potential ecological impact due to the Project and associated works; - (vii) potential fisheries impact due to the Project and associated works; - (viii) potential landscape and visual impacts due to the construction and operation of the Project and associated works; and - (ix) potential cumulative environmental impacts of the Project, through interaction or in combination with other existing, committed and planned projects including but not limited to the demolition and re-construction of the Peter Scott Field Studies Centre (PSFSC) near Mai Po Nature Reserve, that may have a bearing on the environmental acceptability of the Project.
+The assessment area shall include any areas likely to be impacted by the demolition and re-construction of the PSFSC, the Project and associated works.